Optimal Sup-norm Rates and Uniform Inference on Nonlinear Functionals of Nonparametric IV Regression: Optimal sup-norm convergence rates

 (2.a) Mildly ill-posed case: with $p \geq d/2$ and $\delta \geq d/(p + \varsigma)$, choosing $ J \asymp (n/\log n)^{d/(2(p+\varsigma)+d)}$ implies that Assumption \ref{a-sieve}(ii)(iii) holds and

 (2.b) Severely ill-posed case: choosing $J = (c_0\log n)^{d/\varsigma}$ with $c_0 \in (0,1)$ implies that Assumption \ref{a-sieve}(ii)(iii) holds and

 \end{corollary}

+Corollary \ref{c-deriv} shows that, for sieve NPIV estimators, taking derivatives has the same impact on the bias and standard deviation terms in terms of the order of convergence, and that the same choice of sieve dimension $J$ can lead to optimal sup-norm convergence rates for estimating $h_0$ and its derivatives simultaneously (since they match the lower bounds in Theorem \ref{npiv lower bound} below).
+When specializing to series LS regression (without endogeneity, i.e., $\tau_J =1$), Corollary \ref{c-deriv}(2.a) with $\varsigma=0$ automatically implies that spline and wavelet series LS estimators will also achieve the optimal sup-norm rates of \cite{Stone1982} for estimating the derivatives of a nonparametric LS regression function.
+This strengthens the recent results in \cite{BCCK2014} and \cite{ChenChristensen-reg} for sup-norm rate optimality of spline and wavelet LS estimators of the regression function $h_0$ itself.
+This is in contrast to kernel based LS regression estimators where different choices of bandwidth are needed for the optimal rates of estimating $h_0$ and its derivatives.

-Corollary \ref{c-deriv} is very useful for linearizing plug-in estimators of nonlinear functionals of $h_0$ to establish pointwise and uniform limit theory; see Appendices \ref{s-pw} and \ref{s-ucb}.
-Corollary \ref{c-deriv} is also useful for estimating functions with certain shape properties.
-For instance, if $h_0 : [a,b] \to \mathbb R$ is strictly monotone and/or strictly concave/convex then knowing that $\widehat h'(x)$ and/or $\widehat h''(x)$ converge uniformly to $h_0'(x)$ and/or $h_0''(x)$ implies that $\widehat h$ will also be strictly monotone and/or strictly concave/convex with probability approaching one.
+Corollary \ref{c-deriv} is useful for estimating functions with certain shape properties.
+For instance, if $h_0 : [a,b] \to \mb R$ is strictly monotone and/or strictly concave/convex, then knowing that $\partial {\wh h}(x)$ and/or $\partial^2 {\wh h}(x)$ converge uniformly to $\partial h_0 (x)$ and/or $\partial^2 h_0(x)$ implies that $\wh h$ will also be strictly monotone and/or strictly concave/convex wpa1.
+In this paper, we shall illustrate the usefulness of Corollary \ref{c-deriv} in controlling the nonlinear remainder terms for pointwise and uniform inferences on highly nonlinear (i.e., beyond quadratic) functionals of $h_0$; see Sections \ref{s-ucb} and \ref{s-inference} for details.